renaissance-publishing/renaissance/content/chapters/21-races.md

   - This allows the character to easily grab onto surfaces and objects.
   - This provides the character with a +20 bonus to checks made to *grapple* or *envelop* characters.
   - The character gains the *Climbing 4/12* movement mode.

-#### Optional Trait: Eye-Spots

-Some Clay Men have developed *eye-spots* on their surface, which gives them the ability to see.
-The eye-spots don't have *lenses*, so each individual eye-spot has poor vision; information from all of them must be combined to build an image of the Clay Man's surroundings.

-- **Effect**: the character has developed eye-spots on their surface.
-  - The character gains the *Normal* and *Infrared* senses, and looses the *Blind* trait.
-  - Visual perception checks have a -20 penalty.
-  - Clay Men can percieve all around them their vision, just like with their other senses (as per the *No Facing* racial trait).

 ### Dwarves